pomdtr/smallweb/docs/src/guides/jsr.md

 # Installing Apps from JSR

-In Smallweb, to install an application, you just import it from [JSR](https://jsr.io).
-Apps can include both a backend and a frontend, and even a cli.
+In Smallweb, we use jsr to distribute apps.
+Think of it as a lightweight alternatives to docker images.

+Apps can includes both the frontend and the backend, and can be installed with a single import statement.
+To upgrade an app, you can just change the version in the import statement.

+Deno will take care of downloading the required modules, and caching them for future use.
+It also gives us a secure way to run untrusted code, since we can restrict the permissions of the app.

+By default, apps can:

+- read and write files from their own directory
+- access environment variables using `Deno.env.get`
+- access the network with `fetch`

+But you can add more permissions to your app (or restrict it even further) by adding a `smallweb.json` file to the app directory.

 ## SQLite Explorer